Average Reading Time: 7 minutes and 13 seconds

 Most Commercial Moisturizers Fall Short

-Most commercial skin moisturizers are made up of primarily water with only a small amount of active materials.
+Most commercial skin moisturizers are made up of primarily water and fillers with only a small amount of active materials.
 When the skin is dry and cracked, it will quickly absorb the water in the product, and the tissues of the skin will noticeably expand.
 Like a deflated balloon, fine lines, wrinkles and dry skin fills with water and, for the moment, the skin looks great.